 - Are the drivers in my fixtures dimmable?

 - Are they compatible with the controls they're being paired with?

 - And are those controls still in working condition, or have they surpassed their life rating?

 If you’re still having problems, keep reading.
 We’re zeroing in on one particular issue: a lack of load resistance.

 Conventional (TRIAC) dimmer switches – the ones designed to work with incandescent and halogen light bulbs – require a certain amount of "holding current," or wattage in non-electrical-engineer terms, in order to work properly.
 When paired with an incandescent, the bulb draws enough voltage for the dimmer to work with and reduce.
 The control cuts the voltage, sending less to the lamp, or bulb, resulting in reduced light output (dimmed lighting).

 Here's the problem with trying to dim LEDs with those same TRIAC dimmers: LEDs draw significantly less current – an inadequate amount for the dimmer to properly work, or properly reduce the voltage going to the lamp.
 The dimmer has so little current to work with that whatever voltage it does reduce ends up manifesting in the LED bulb as choppy, resulting in flickering, or

-So, the key is to supply sufficient load/ current to the switch, which brings us to the premise of this article.
+So, the key is to supply sufficient load or current to the switch, which brings us to the premise of this article.
 Some electricians have experimented with adding a higher-wattage incandescent bulb to the same circuit where LEDs were being controlled by a dimmer.
 This draws adequate current to the TRIAC dimmer, allowing it to better reduce the voltage going to the lamps.

 Can you fix LED flickering and other dimming problems by adding an incandescent bulb to the circuit?